Visas and immigration

 Once these are all complete, your CAS will normally be issued within four working days.

-You can apply for a Tier 4 (General) student visa to study in the UK once you have received your Confirmation of Acceptance (CAS) letter.
-You will need to enter the CAS number on your visa application and must apply for your visa no more than six months after you receive the CAS.
+You can apply for a student visa to study in the UK once you have received your Confirmation of Acceptance (CAS) letter.
+You will need to enter the CAS number on your visa application and must apply for your visa no more than 6 months after you receive the CAS.

 How long will it take?

-You can apply for a visa up to three months before the start of your course and you should get a decision on your visa within three to four weeks.
-You can check how long getting a visa might take in your country on the government website.
+You can apply for a visa up to 6 months before the start of your course and you should get a decision on your visa within 3 weeks.
+You can check how long getting a visa might take in your country on the Gov.uk website.

 It costs £348 to apply for this visa from outside the UK.
 You must pay £348 per person for any dependants.

-You’ll also have to pay the immigration healthcare surcharge as part of your application.
-You can check how much you’ll have to pay before you apply on the immigration health surcharge section of Gov.uk website.
+You’ll also have to pay the healthcare surcharge as part of your application.
+You can check how much you’ll have to pay before you apply on the immigration health surcharge section of our website.

 How long can you stay?